Lesson's seedeater

 Lesson's seedeater (Sporophila bouvronides) is a bird species in the family Thraupidae (formerly in Emberizidae).

 It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Peru, Suriname, Trinidad and Tobago, and Venezuela.
+There is also a report in 2021 of Lesson's seedeater from Quebec.
 Its natural habitats are subtropical or tropical moist shrubland and heavily degraded former forest.